T

 $30–$50

-Street food, food trucks, and groceries for self-catering.
+Street food, food trucks, grocery store picnics, and casual cafes.

 Transport